arbisour/Fireforgor/README.md

 1. After downloading the script, run chmod +x fireforgor.sh
 2. run ./fireforgor.sh
-3. authenticate with sudo and wait for the script to finish, what it's going to do is install screen and wget in case they aren't installed then create you a folder in ~/.config/systemd/user, and then download my minervaworker.service file
+3. authenticate with sudo and wait for the script to finish, what it's going to do is install screen, wget, and aria2c in case they aren't installed then create you a folder in ~/.config/systemd/user, and then download my minervaworker.service file
 4. follow the discord login instructions